Chen-Tang-2015/office-content-pr/rest-api/Microsoft.Graph/api-reference/markdown/beta/api/item_createlink.md

-# driveItem: createLink
+# Create a sharing link for an Item

-You can use **createLink** action to share an existing item via a link.
+You can use the **createLink** action to share an existing item via a link.
 This is a friendly shortcut for creating common sharing links.

 The **createLink** method will create a new sharing link if the specified link type doesn't already exist.
 If a sharing link of the specified type already exists for the app, the existing sharing link will be returned.

+For more info about sharing links, see [Create a sharing link for an item in OneDrive](https://dev.onedrive.com/items/sharing_createLink.htm).

 ### Prerequisites
 The following **scopes** are required to execute this API:

+  * onedrive.readwrite

 ## HTTP request
 <!-- { "blockType": "ignored" } -->